What is family planning?

 Get the hepatitis B vaccine to prevent infection.

 Using latex condoms, dental dams, or choosing not to have sex may prevent hepatitis B.

-Herpes is a very common infection that is caused by two different but closely related viruses: herpes simplex type 1 (HSV-1) and herpes simplex type 2 (HSV-2).
+Herpes is a very common infection that is caused by two different but closely related viruses: Herpes Simplex type 1 (HSV-1) and Herpes Simplex type 2 (HSV-2).
 Touching, kissing, and sexual contact, including vaginal, anal, or oral sex spread herpes.
 Brief skin-to-skin contract is all that is needed to pass the virus.
 Once infected, the virus remains in the body for life and can produce symptoms that come and go.
 Infections in or near the mouth (cold sores) are most often caused by HSV-1; infections in or near the genital area are most often caused by HSV-2.
-Up to eight out of 10 American adults are infected with HSV-1 while one in four are infected with HSV-2.
+Up to eight out of ten American adults are infected with HSV-1, while one in four are infected with HSV-2.
 Millions of adults have no symptoms.
 When there are initial symptoms, they usually appear from 2 – 20 days after infection.
 It is most contagious when sores are open, moist, or leaking fluid – until the scabs heal and fall off.
 But it can also spread when there are no symptoms.
-The initial herpes sores usually heal in 10–14 days but the virus stays in the body.
-It can flare up and cause sores again.
+The initial herpes sores usually heal in 10–14 days, but the virus stays in the body and can flare up and cause sores again.